 Simple Green Degreaser and Cleaner (for cleaning furniture)

-DecoArt Americana Chalky Finish Paint (is one we love and is less expensive)
+DecoArt Americana Chalky Finish Paint (one we love and is less expensive)

 Creme Wax, Clear (seals with a transparent finish)